bleds1/bleds1.github.io/_posts/2023-01-17-lost-boys-painting-part-1.md

 _My favourite podcast at the moment.
 Blindboy is just a very smart and entertaining story teller.
 Love the ‘hot take’ episodes._

+_(This post is a re-edited version of one that first appeared on Substack)_